-You could find yourself in this situation whether you’re making a personal or business call.
+You could find yourself in this situation whether you’re making personal or business phone calls.
 It is then essential to politely let the other person know that you have just not understood them.

 Let them know as soon as possible what part you did not understand, but also what your previous understanding is.
 If possible, ask specific questions; so your counterpart doesn’t have to repeat unnecessary things.

 Don’t Hesitate to Ask

 People sometimes feel uncomfortable about asking someone to repeat what they said.
 This is because it interrupts the flow of conversation.
 There are other things and reasons as well.

 Despite that, if you’re not understanding what the other person is saying, it’s important to let them know.
 Their next statement may be based on the previous one.